 Persistence uses a database for the persistence store.
 The database is used to store the backing map partitions of a partitioned service.
 The locations of the database files can be stored on the local disk of each cache server or on a shared disk: Storage Area Network (SAN) or Network File System (NFS).
-See Plan for SAN/NFS Persistence Storage.
+For more information on persistence storage, see Persistence Recommendations and Managing Persistence.